-Only 110v equipment should be used on construction sites and the equipment must be PAT (portable appliance testing) tested on a quarterly basis.
+Only 110v equipment should be used on construction sites and the equipment must be PAT (portable appliance testing) tested quarterly.

 All portable tools will be subject to regular maintenance and inspection including tests carried out by a competent person.

 All electrical tools are to be disconnected and made safe when not in use.